ucbi/uniform/guides/assessment/Benefits and Disadvantages.md

 # Benefits and Disadvantages

-Uniform is not for everyone, but it can be very powerful in environments where a team or developer is tasked with developing a large portfolio of applications that have many similarities or could share many capabilities.
+Uniform is not for everyone, but it can be very powerful in environments where a team or developer is tasked with developing a large portfolio of apps that have many similarities or could share many capabilities.

 ## Benefits

-- **Higher leverage to maintain a portfolio of applications.** There is a sense of higher return on investment (ROI) as more and more applications are built.
-  When you add a new capability, refactor deprecations, or change an implementation, the results are automatically incorporated into all of your applications.
+- **Higher leverage to maintain a portfolio of apps.** There is a sense of higher return on investment (ROI) as more and more apps are built.
+When you add a new capability, refactor deprecations, or change an implementation, the results are automatically incorporated into all of your apps.
-- **Reduce dependency drift.** Ejected applications derive their Mix and NPM dependencies from the Base Project.
+- **Reduce dependency drift.** Ejected apps derive their Mix and NPM dependencies from the Base Project.
 This eliminates distractions that come from supporting multiple versions across a portfolio.
 No more grappling with missing features or incompatible APIs.
-- **Faster feedback.** When you change anything shared, your changes are automatically made and tested into all applications that could be impacted.
+- **Faster feedback.** When you change anything shared, your changes are automatically made and tested in all apps that could be impacted.
-- **Share capabilities with lower overhead.** Any capability that is developed for a specific application can be moved into a Lib Dependency.
-At that point, it's instantly available to all other applications in the portfolio.
+- **Share capabilities with lower overhead.** Any capability that is developed for a specific app can be moved into a Lib Dependency.
+At that point, it's instantly available to all other apps in the portfolio.
 - **Defer factoring decisions.** In the interest of the DRY (Don't Repeat Yourself) principle, there is a motivation to abstract and modularize the moment we start adding a feature.
 Many advocate for the WET principle (Write